khanhtruonghung/SuperNote/README.md

 # SuperNote

-An android application use to note down but I added a generic algorithm
+An android application use to note down but I added a genetic algorithm

 ## Features